Georgia College offers a number of science and engineering contests that engage students of all ages and backgrounds.

 The focus of the 'STEMing into the Community' program is to share STEM with the community via science demonstrations and a hands-on STEM Marketplace staged at a variety of venues including schools, community centers, churches, libraries, and museums, among others.
 Each program is tailored to the needs of the individuals requesting a presentation.
 The presentations are designed to be informative and to provide positive role models of individuals who are interested in and enthusiastic about STEM.
 For more information, visit this link.

-The STEM Initiative at Georgia College responds to the dire need for graduates in STEM related professions by providing capacity-building activities that promote the development of strong curriculum and instruction in STEM fields.
+The STEM Initiative at Georgia College responds to the dire need for graduates in STEM-related professions by providing capacity-building activities that promote the development of a strong curriculum and instruction in STEM fields.
 For more information about programs and initiatives that support Science Education on campus, click here.

 Want to read more about the programs and events of the Science Education Center?
 Be sure to visit archived editions of our page-turning publication, "The Nucleus".